cite-sa/open-science-lens/docs/osl-api.md

           time-to-live-full: <TTL IN SECONDS>
           enable-cache-split: true/false
         qualified-term:
-          enable-cache-full: true
+          enable-cache-full: true/false
           time-to-live-full: <TTL IN SECONDS>
           enable-cache-split: true/false
 ```
 One can completly disable or enable the cache functionality, and then per individual type of lookup, further control the behavior.
-For *keywords* and *term* based lookups, it is possible to control if the full list of results will be cached based on the searched terms, and if the the result list can be split and cached individually based on their DOI identifiers.
+For *keywords* and *term* based lookups, it is possible to control if the full list of results will be cached based on the searched terms, and if the result list can be split and cached individually based on their DOI identifiers.
 In this case, the *doi* based configuration will control if and under which TTL these individual results will be cached.

 The cache keys generated depend on the kind of result being cached: